A RIDE POWERED BY COFFEE, CHEESE AND BAGUETTES.

 Excellent campsites with great facilities – pools, bars, shops.
 We mostly paid off-season prices, too.
 We landed a bargain on the south coast of France at a 4* campsite; it would normally be €50 per night in peak season, we got it for €17.60 per night.

 We found a few incredible wild camp spots.
-It was quite easy to hide away – even on a beach where we bivvied (below, top left).
-We wish we’d had the bottle to wild camp more.
-Again, we were finding our feet/nerves.
+It was quite easy to hide away – even on a beach where we bivvied (below).
+We wish we’d had the bottle to wild camp more, but we were still finding our feet/nerves.

 There are some scary D roads, so we started using Komoot to navigate, which took us on the backroads instead.
 We spent the majority of our time after that on dedicated cycle paths or quiet country roads.
 We also cycled along the Canal du Midi for roughly 70 km (below, left).

 Very impatient, bordering on dangerous.
 They’re the reason why we decided to rethink our navigational tools, as Strava Routes and Google Maps just weren’t working in France.

 Cycling génération (Pont-Saint-Esprit) – We took Jen’s bike here as here gears weren’t shifting properly.
 We couldn’t work out what was wrong.
 Turns out, the gear cable had frayed.
 It wasn’t that old, we think it had been damaged when she dropped the bike once.
 The guy knew what was up straight away and fixed it within minutes for next to nothing.